hwedwards/ASClinic/docs/software/workflow_gpio_single_pin.rst

 See the :ref:`GPIO page <comm-protocol-GPIO>` for details of the command line tools, and see the :ref:`SBC page <single-board-computers>` for details of the GPIO pins for the relevant SBC.

-For example, if the input is connected to pin 7 of the J21 expansion header of the Jetson Xavier NX, then this corresponds to line 148 of the :code:`gpiochip0` chip.
+For example, if the input is connected to pin 7 of the J21 expansion header of the Jetson Xavier NX, then this corresponds to line 148 of the :code:`gpiochip0` chip (:ref:`see the table here for this pin-to-line-number mapping <sbc-jetson-xavier-nx-pin-mapping>`).
 Hence you can read the value of pin 7 with the command:

 .. code-block:: bash

   sudo gpioget gpiochip0 148

 To monitor a line for multiple of a particular event, use the command:

 .. code-block:: bash

   sudo gpiomon --num-events=3 --rising-edge gpiochip0 148

 To interface with a single GPIO pin via a ROS node, there are two templates provided: